decentraland/old-documentation/_posts/development-guide/2018-02-26-scene-metadata.md

   }
 ```

-This information is not necessary while developing a scene offline, unless you're building a scene that occupies more than one parcel.
+The default scene has its coordinates set to _0,0_, this information is not necessary to change while developing a scene offline, unless you need to occupy multiple parcels.
+You will need to change this before deploying, to coordinates where you do have deploy permissions.

 The `base` field defines which parcel to consider the base parcel.
 If your scene has a single parcel, the base should be that parcel.
 If your scene has multiple parcels, the base should be the bottom-left (South-West) parcel.
 All entity positions will be measured in reference to the South-West corner of this parcel.